PySom/adventofcode2025/README.md

 My submissions Advent of code 2025
 - Day one took me quite some time, hopeful to improve
+- Part two of day two was also challenging and the solution is inefficient.
+Will keep improving

 .NET version - 10